ai2cm/fv3core/CONTRIBUTING.md

     ) -> Field:
 ```

-- We will prioritize adding typing to methods that are used by other modules.
+- We prefer to add typing to methods that are used by other modules.
-  Not every internal method needs this level of specification.
+  Not every internal method needs this level of specification, in particular module-private routines or routines which are already self-descriptive without type hinting.
 - Internal functions that are likely to be inlined into a larger stencil do not need this if it will just be removed in the near-term.

 ### GT4Py stencils
-FV3core defines a custom decorator `fv3core.gtstencil` defined in `decorators.py` that it uses to define stencils.
+FV3core defines a custom decorator `fv3core.gtstencil` defined in `decorators.py` for creating stencils.
 This eventually calls `gt4py.gtscript.stencil`, but sets default external arguments such as `backend`, and `rebuild` and provides the global namelist to the stencils as `namelist`.
 The type of each input of a stencil requires a type and the first version of the model used a shorthand 'sd' (storage data) to indicate a 3D gt4py storage, such as